isomerpages/moe-corporationpri/_school-information/Vision, Mission, Core Values, Philosophy.md

 Our mission
 -----------

-Providing holistic education to build character and develop talents in a nurturing environment.
+To nurture character and a passion for lifelong learning in a supportive environment.